Arts and Entertainment

 Roland-Yves Carignan worked as managing editor at Montréal’s Le Devoir, where he spent a total of more than 10 years.
 He also worked as assistant managing editor for visuals at the National Post, Libération (Paris) and the Montreal Gazette.
 He is now doing consulting work in multimedia communication as well as pursuing a master’s degree in social media journalism.

-Donna Dasko is a pollster and former senior vice-president of Environics Research Group Ltd. She was a leader in developing media-sponsored polling, including the Globe-Environics Poll and the CBC- Environics polling program, from 1993 to 2008.
-She appeared regularly on CBC television and radio broadcasts, and led polling assignments for the Toronto Star, CTV, Le Devoir and La Presse.
+Donna Dasko is a pollster and former Senior Vice- President of Environics Research Group Ltd. She is a leader in developing media-sponsored polling, including the Globe-Environics Poll and the CBC- Environics polling program, and has also led polling assignments for The Toronto Star, CTV, Le Devoir and La Presse.
+She has frequently appeared as a polling analyst on CBC television and radio broadcasts and in other media.
+She currently teaches in the School of Public Policy and Governance at the University of Toronto.

 Janet Matiisen is the former design editor of the Calgary Herald, where she and her team of designers won multiple national and international awards.
 Currently, she’s working as a freelance designer in Calgary and travelling as much as possible.